ryan-moeller/lua-httpd/README.md

 * `httpd.parse_query_string(query) → table`
   Parse a URL query string into a table of key → `{ values }`.

+* `httpd.write_chunk(output, chunk, exts)`
+  Encode and write a chunk (bytes), optionally with a list of extensions.
+The extensions are given as a list of strings.

+* `httpd.write_trailers(output, trailers)`
+  Write the last chunk and optionally trailers in the same format as `response.headers` to conclude the response.

 ## Motivation